chuanxie/react-workshop/lessons/intro-to-react.md

 ### Activity:

 - Create a `Comment` component that can take one comment and render it.
 Update our `Hello` comment to render a series of `Comment` components.
+- Pass through the index of each comment through to the new `<Comment />` component and make it output "1.
+Some text here".